Skip to main content

 Prior to joining CEG, Laura worked at other economics consulting firms in Berlin, specialised in competition economics.
 Before she held a research and teaching position at Saarland University, where she carried out research on state-of-the-art economic theory with a solid track record.

 She holds a Ph.D. in Economics from Maastricht University, a Master’s degree in Economics, Finance and Philosophy and a Bachelor’s degree in Business Administration from Saarland University.
-Laura is also currently an Adjunct Professor at the Universitat de Barcelona.

 Laura is native in German, fluent in English and Spanish and has basic knowledge of French.